American Massage Therapy Association® (AMTA)

 APTA office: APTAoffices@polaritytherapy.org

-Polarity Therapy is a gracefully integrated approach to understanding vibrational and energetic patterns, especially the manner in which they influence human potential, health and healing.
-Polarity Therapy is not one specific technique, yet Polarity Therapy integrates many energy medicine techniques into a unique template.
-In essence, you might define Polarity Therapy as a "unified theory" of energy and human potential.
+Polarity Therapy is an integrated approach to understanding the Human Energy System and vibration and frequency patterns of the human body, as they influence human potential toward health and wellness.
+Polarity Therapy integrates many energy medicine techniques into a unique human energy template used to facilitate energetic balance and harmonization.
+Polarity Therapy can also be defined as a "unified theory" of energy and human potential.

-- Energetic Bodywork (Not to be confused with massage/bodywork therapy).
-Dr Randolph Stone evolved a form of energetic bodywork which used his understanding of how energy moves within the body to stimulate and balance this movement in the restoration and support of health.
+- Energy Touch: (This is not to be confused with massage/bodywork therapy).
+Dr Randolph Stone evolved a form of energetic protocols which used his understanding of how energy moves within the body to stimulate and balance this movement in the restoration and support of health.
 Any physical touch used is incidental to the application of this energy medicine discipline.
+Polarity Therapy’s focus is to influence the human body’s energy system and does not focus on physical tissue stimulation.

-- Exercises.
-Based on this same energy model, a form of energy balancing exercises called "Polarity Yoga" exercises, which are a self-help way of maintaining energy flow, are used.
+- Energy Exercises.
+Based on this same energy model, a form of energy balancing exercises called "Polarity Yoga", are a self-help way of maintaining energy flow and harmonization.

-- Energetic Nutrition.
-Polarity Therapy stresses organ de-toxification, maintenance, and health building through liver cleansing and a wholesome nutritious diet.
+- Energy Nutrition.
+Polarity Therapy stresses organ de-toxification, digestive maintenance, and health building through liver cleansing as well as a wholesome nutritious diet.
 The energetics of nutrition are applied as they relate to energy balancing based on the Five-Elements and one's personal Dosha and needs.

-- Attitude.
-How one thinks and approaches life is presented as an essential to health and wellness.
+- Conscious Awakening: How one “thinks” and approaches life is presented as an essential to health and wellness.
+Polarity Therapy stresses a deeper understanding of the “self” and how

 back to top...